-Guided interactive sensory walk around the reserve looking at the management of different habitats including reedbeds, dykes, grazing marshes and dune systems.
-Children create habitat cards and draw a sound map to make a lasting reminder of their walk.
+Guided walk around the reserve looking at the management of different habitats including reedbeds, dykes, grazing marshes and dune systems.
 The talk can cover the role of NWT as a conservation body and explain some of our site designations.

 Visitor Management Survey